ABM Indigenous: Vancouver Island

 For detailed registration fees, click here.

 You do NOT purchase an exhibitor booth.
 Your registration fee is for your online profile and appointment schedule only.
 Booths are merely a requirement to create meeting space, are free and allocated to companies on a first-come-first-serve basis.
-If you register late, you may not get one.
+All available booths have been allocated for this event.
 For the purposes of business matching this is inconsequential as you create your trade show schedule before the event and do not need to attract traffic to your booth.
-Booths are allocated in this way to create an additional incentive, along with Super Early Bird and Early Bird rates, to register and create business matching activity early.
+Connect with us if you are interested in attending once a new date has been advised.

 Booths are NOT required for community decision makers as they travel through the ABM exhibit from appointment to appointment.
 However, communities that do not require a registration fee discount but pay full rate can choose to have a booth provided they register early enough.